 Dolmens are enclosed stone structures that usually consist of a large monolith horizontal stone slap, supported by three or more vertically placed slabs or pillars. they are found all over the world, in the highest concentrations they are present in Western Europe and in Asia, particularly in Russia’s Caucasus region.
 Archeologists generally agree that most of these stone structures were initially covered with earth or smaller rocks to form a mount or tumulus, though in most cases that covering was removed by weathering, erosion or human intervention, leaving only the exposed stone ‘skeleton’ with its table-like appearance intact.

 The word dolmen is believed to be Breton and means ‚table of stone’, The Oxford dictionary claims the meaning to be ‘hole of a stone.’, derived from French, perhaps via Breton from the Cornish tolmen.
 They are also known as cromlech, anta, Hünengrab (German: Giant’s Grave), Hunebed, (giant’s bed) quoit and portal dolmen.
 Although the celtic/ breton word is used for this type of structure (which suggest a connection to the Celts and thus the Bronze Age/early Iron Age), dolmens are typically assigned to a much earlier period, the Neolithic.
 Few of these dolmens were dated properly by for instance radio-carbon dating.
 Most of the ascribed dates of construction are the result of archeological deduction dominated by artifacts found at or near the site.
 For most examples of dolmens, the date of initial construction is unknown and could only be estimated by degrees of erosion of the stone, which is inadequate if the time period during which they were exposed to the elements, is unknown.
 Many of the dolmens (mostly the well preserved specimen) have a small round or oval access opening protruding the front wall stone, also known as ‘Seelenloch’ (German ‘soul hole’).
 According to the traditional believe, still held within academia, this hole was created to leave a passage way for the soul of the deceased.
 Other structures have a very narrow entrance gap composed of two stone slaps.
-We will see shortly why the explanation, that these small openings were for the transfer of the soul of the deceased, makes no sense, these openings must have been simply entrances and the small size of these openings makes it implausible that these dolmens were use for housing or even for storage.
+We will see shortly why the explanation, that these small openings were for the transfer of the soul of the deceased, makes little sense, these openings were more likely simply entrances and the small size of these openings makes it implausible that these dolmens were use for housing or even for storage.

 I am going to propose that most or all of the dolmens were initially built for protection from extreme Earth changes events, primarily from cosmically induced disasters, such as meteor showers, atmospheric meteorite explosions (of the Tunguska type) extreme storms, electric discharge events in the atmosphere and space radiation flux.
 Only in a few cases, the use as burial sites is supported by evidence of human remains and artifacts, and in these sites this seems to be a secondary use of recent millennia.
 In many of those cases, even the archeological finds do not make it clear that we are looking at a ritual burial, some of the people were found in disordered position without any precious burial gifts, they had few stone tools or simple ceramic pots with them, some may even have died in the enclosure.
 Several of the large dolmen mounts were even refurbished with modern military bunkers in WWII.